Sebastianhju/Runeterra-5e/Rare Items.md

 - Chain West
 - Attunement

-**Thorns**: Whenever you are damaged by an enemies melee attack, they take damage equal to your proficiency bonus and two stacks of grievous wounds.
+**Thorns**: Whenever you are damaged by an enemies melee attack, they take damage equal to your proficiency bonus and a stack of grievous wounds.

 You gain +1 to your armor class while wearing this magical armour.